Campus Life and Services

 following the guidelines and procedures outlined in the SGA Constitution and Bylaws.

 The SGA promotes student involvement in the governance of the College and enhances

 the living learning environment of the campus community through sponsoring of social,

 educational, cultural, and recreational programs; and provides effective communication

 Clubs and Organizations

-Students are eligible and encouraged to participate in one or more of the various
+Students are eligible and encouraged to participate in one or more of the student

-and programs related to academic majors, as well as a wide variety of special interests.
+and programs related to academic programs, as well as a wide variety of special interests.

 and organizations.
 Hazing or inappropriate treatment of club members is strictly prohibited.